The Power of a Strategic Email Sender Name

 Various email clients may operate differently regarding the sender name.
 Verify the steps to change the sender name with your email client.

-If you’re using an ESP to send email campaigns, check with your provider regarding sender guidelines and legal compliance.
+If you’re using an ESP to send various types of email campaigns, check with your provider regarding sender guidelines and legal compliance.
 Sometimes, you can change sender names depending on an email campaign.
 It’s best to contact your ESP’s customer service to assist you with the process.

-However, be careful about changing your sender name often — it can confuse your recipients, trigger spam filters, and alert ISPs regarding inconsistencies.
+However, be careful about changing your sender name often — it can confuse your recipients, trigger spam traps, and alert ISPs regarding inconsistencies.

 Any type of malicious sending practices is banned at Campaign Refinery, including buying email lists, sending cold emails, and forging sender names.